Truvis/Sentinel/Parsers/LogStash/OPNSense/ReadMe.md

 1. Wait for logs to arrive in Azure Sentinel.

   The new custom log will be created automatically by the Azure Log Analytics plugin for Logstash.
-You should find the pfSense/opnSense table in Azure Sentinel -> Logs -> Custom Logs.
+You should find the opnSense table in Azure Sentinel -> Logs -> Custom Logs.

   `You do not need to configure a custom log source in Azure Sentinel "Advanced settings".`